matuteiglesias/journal/content/Dev/2025-05-13_Refined_LLM_Evaluation_and_Tutoring_Design.md

 ## 📅 2025-05-13 — Session: Refined LLM Evaluation and Tutoring Design

 **🕒 00:05–00:25**
-**🏷️ Labels**: LLM, Jinja2, Python, tutoring, education
+**🏷️ Labels**: LLM, Jinja2, Python, Tutoring, Education
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to enhance the design and functionality of LLM evaluation prompts and to shift the focus from evaluation to tutoring in computer science [[education]].
+The goal of this session was to enhance the design and functionality of LLM evaluation prompts and to shift the focus from evaluation to tutoring in computer science education.

 ### Key Activities
 - Streamlined the design for evaluating student responses using a Jinja2 template and a [[Python]] evaluator class.